2010 Haiti earthquake: Status of the recovery

 Six months after the quake as much as 98% of the rubble remained uncleared.
 An estimated 26 million cubic yards (20 million cubic meters) remained, making most of the capital impassable, and thousands of bodies remained in the rubble.
 The number of people in relief camps of tents and tarps since the quake was 1.6 million, and almost no transitional housing had been built.
 Most of the camps had no electricity, running water, or sewage disposal, and the tents were beginning to fall apart.
 Crime in the camps was widespread, especially against women and girls.
 Between 23 major charities, US$1.1 billion had been collected for Haiti for relief efforts, but only two percent of the money had been released.
 According to a CBS report, US$3.1 billion had been pledged for humanitarian aid and was used to pay for field hospitals, plastic tarps, bandages, and food, plus salaries, transportation and upkeep of relief workers.
 By May 2010, enough aid had been raised internationally to give each displaced family a cheque for US$37,000.

-In July 2010, CNN returned to Port-au-Prince and reported, "It looks like the quake just happened yesterday", and Imogen Wall, spokeswoman for the United Nations office of humanitarian affairs in Haiti, said that "six months from that time it may still look the same."
-Land ownership posed a particular problem for rebuilding because so many pre-quake homes were not officially registered.
+In July 2010, CNN returned to Port-au-Prince and reported, "It looks like the quake just happened yesterday", and Imogen Wall, spokeswoman for the United Nations office of humanitarian affairs in Haiti, said that "six months from that time it may still look the same".